 Private services are also available 24hours, mostly recommended for groups of people traveling together.
 Rides start at $79 on a private sedan for 4 passengers with the company Easy Transfers and Tours.

 The most practical means of transportation to get to Tulum is a shared ride.
 It’s the most economical and fastest way to get directly to your hotel and it’s available 24 hours from the airport.

 Moving AROUND Tulum

 If you are looking for a great "local experience", then buses are the best choice, they are like a shared van with fixed stops, the cost is around $0.80.
 If you are not in a hurry and want to save money, it’s the way to go.
 Keep in mind that it's the main transport for locals so it can be very crowded at times.

-Taxis are also a good option to explore Tulum and the nearby area, they are always available and depending on the area the prices range from $2 up to $12.
+Taxis are also a good option to explore this travel destination and the nearby area, they are always available and depending on the area the prices range from $2 up to $12.

 The Frugal Option